Scrounger/ioBroker.linux-control/README.md

 If the retrieval of services under datapoints is activated, you can define here per host for which services only information should be retrieved.

+**Due to the many different Linux distributions this feature is only tested with Debian 10, Ubuntu 18 / 20 LTS!**

 ### Folders
 ![Folders](docs/en/img/folders.png)

 Here you can retrieve information about the size of folders, count of the files included in these folders and the timestamp of the last change in this folder.

+**Due to the many different Linux distributions this feature is only tested with Debian 10, Ubuntu 18 / 20 LTS!**

 |setting|description|
 |-------|-----------|